Alais29/js-design-patterns/1-SOLID/6-summary.md

 ### Single Responsability Principle

 - A class should only have one reason to change
-- Separation of concerns - differente classes handling differente, independent tasks/problems
+- Separation of concerns - different classes handling different, independent tasks/problems

 ### Open-closed principle